Haiti political morass fuels growing crisis of hunger, malnutrition

 While Haiti, the poorest country in the Americas, has long had one of the world’s highest levels of food insecurity, drought has ravaged harvests for the last few years, worsening food shortages and raising prices.

-The northwest, one of the island nation’s most remote and impoverished regions, has suffered the most.
+The northwest, one of the Caribbean nation’s most remote and impoverished regions, has suffered the most.

 A collapse in the gourde currency has put imported food - which supplies more than half the country’s needs - out of reach for many Haitians like Belor, who earns just $0.40 a day when he can find the work.